 In-School Dance Workshops —

 Our highly experienced EdSquad teaching artists put the fun into the fundamentals of ballet, coming to your school to deliver safe, educative and inclusive dance experiences.
-All of our experiences are created with the Australian Curriculum and Senior Dance Syllabus in mind so that they complement the teaching and learning currently taking place in Queensland classrooms from Prep to Year 12.
+All of our experiences are created with the Australian Curriculum and Senior Dance Syllabus in mind so that they complement the teaching and learning currently taking place in Queensland classrooms from Early Years to Year 12.

 In 2017, we offer five workshops which are underpinned by artistic excellence and are accessible to all students regardless of prior dance experience.
 They are available throughout the year at a negotiated date and time and can also be delivered at community halls (for combined-schools experiences).